9 Prefab Campervan Cabinets Perfect for the DIYer

 You can either order them for delivery or pick them up at the Van Land HQ in Santa Rosa, California.

-You can buy single or double cabinets from Titan to fit your specific needs.
+You can buy single or double cabinets from Timber Vans to fit your specific needs.
 Each cabinet frame is made of birch plywood, and they come with gas actuators.
 The actuators connect to the cabinet door hinges.
 This way, the door lifts up automatically, making it much easier to access your gear inside.

 That said, each cabinet is made from unfinished wood, so you’ll have to paint or stain them yourself before installation.
 Otherwise, the wood could break down over time, especially if you’re traveling in humid environments.